If you’re unsure of your specific garden fertilizer needs, all-inclusive fertilizer to give your lawn a healthy boost.

-The application rates needed are calculated by measuring the square foot area and multiplying the pounds per unit.
+The application rates needed are calculated by measuring the area in square feet and multiplying the pounds per unit.

 Of course, you can always estimate what you need, but doing so adds a mild risk of burning your plants.

-Once all this calculation is done it’s time to head to the store and buy your fertilizer 10 10 10.
-Depending on how much you need the best buy and value comes in purchasing larger 50 lbs bags which cost less per pound.
+Once all this calculation is done, it’s time to head to the store and buy your fertilizer 10 10 10.
+Depending on how much you need, the best buy and value comes in purchasing larger 50 lb bags which cost less per pound.

 Also, buying a slow-release fertilizer will feed plants continuously throughout the season.

-Apply fertilizer by hand, a dilution application, or broadcast application.
+Apply fertilizer by hand, a dilution application, or a broadcast application.

-Many homeowners find that applying the fertilize by hand or with an inexpensive broadcast applicator will typically deliver the easiest process.
+Many homeowners find that applying fertilizer by hand or with an inexpensive broadcast applicator will typically deliver the easiest process.

 For individual plants, cultivate the area at the base of the plant.
 This allows the fertilizer easier access to the plant’s roots.

-Some gardeners add a granular triple 10 fertilizer product their compost pile to help break down organic matter and speed up the composting process.
+Some gardeners add a granular triple 10 fertilizer product to their compost pile to help break down organic matter and speed up composting.